Culture of Health Leadership Institute for Racial Healing

 Key Dates and Deadlines:

-- Late February 2022: Applicants invited to participate in virtual interviews will be notified.
+- Mid-September 2022: Applicants invited to participate in virtual interviews will be notified.

-- Finalists Notified in Early April 2022: Program administrators will notify finalists
+- Finalists Notified in Early December 2022: Program administrators will notify finalists.

-- The Culture of Health Leadership Institute for Racial Healing Begins May 2022: The first cohort officially begins the program
+- The second cohort of the Culture of Health Leadership Institute for Racial Healing Begins January 2023